-A friend or relative for support.
+A friend or relative to support you.
 They do not have to testify.

 A friend, relative, or other person to represent you at the hearing.
 They do not have to be a lawyer.

 The ALJ conducts the hearing.
-The ALJ works for the Office of Administrative Hearings (OAH).
+The ALJ works for OAH.

-These are less formal than court proceedings.
-The ALJ tape records it and takes notes.
+These hearings have fewer rules (are less formal) than court proceedings.
+The ALJ records it and takes notes.

 The ALJ will swear in everyone who will testify.

-Usually, the FHC talks next.
-They tell the ALJ why DSHS believes it is right, and explain DSHS’ exhibits.
-When the FHC finishes, you can ask them about what they said.
-If the FHC has witnesses, you can question them when they finish testifying.
-The ALJ may have questions for the FHC and/or witnesses, to clarify the facts.
+Usually, the agency representative talks next.
+They tell the ALJ why the agency believes it is right and explain the agency's documents it has given the ALJ to prove its case (its exhibits).
+When the agency representative finishes, you can ask them about what they said.
+If the agency representative has witnesses, you can question them when they finish testifying.
+The ALJ may ask the agency representative and/or witnesses questions to clarify what they have said.

 Now you tell your side of the story.
-Remember: all the ALJ knows about you or the case is what your hearing request said.
+Remember: All the ALJ knows about you or the case is what your hearing request said.
 You must tell the ALJ everything you want them to know.
 Look at your notes.
 Tell the ALJ exactly what happened from your perspective.
-When you finish, the FHC and the ALJ may question you.
+When you finish, the agency representative and the ALJ may question you.
 Then any witnesses you have can testify.
-The FHC and ALJ may question your witnesses.
+The agency representative and ALJ may question your witnesses.